 Swim Center (SC)

-Times for men/women are found on Eagle’s Nest and in your Activities Planner.
+Times for men/women are found under the facilities schedule on Eagle’s Nest.
 Tap your card at the lobby door to enter the Swim Center.

-At West Campus (located 17 miles west of campus on Perdido Bay), catamarans, kayaks, and paddle boards are available free of charge.
-For directions, see Eagle’s Nest.
-For hours, see the times in the Activities Planner.
+At West Campus (located 17 miles west of campus on Perdido Bay), catamarans, kayaks, and paddleboards are available free of charge.
+For hours and directions, see the facilities schedule on Eagle’s Nest.
 Before you leave, check the sign posted at the Welcome Center by the front gate to make sure it’s not closed due to inclement weather or a special event.
 When you reach West Campus, scan your card at the gate to enter.